Stories

 5 min read

 Kalvin Phillips is probably still regretting his choice to join Manchester City.
-Only like yesterday, the now 30-year-old Englishman was one of the Premier League’s most sought after midfielders, the heartbeat of Marcelo Bielsa’s Leeds side and a regular starter for England.
+Only like yesterday, the now 30-year-old Englishman was one of the Premier League’s most sought-after midfielders, a key part of Marcelo Bielsa’s Leeds, and a starter for the England national football team.

-Guardiola himself later admitted it was difficult to see where Phillips fit.
+Guardiola himself later said there was no place where Phillips fit.

 Kalvin Phillips poses in a West Ham United shirt with a fierce expression and clenched fists, after joining the club on loan from Manchester City